Dandenong Market Frequently Asked Questions ( FAQs )

 Are there any areas to store my purchases while I shop?

-There are no lockers or storage areas on-site at the Market.
-Shoppers are encouraged to bring shopping bags.
+There are no lockers or storage areas at the Market.
+Shoppers are encouraged to bring shopping bags or purchase a shopping trolley in The Bazaar.

 Can we hire a trolley in the Market?